mzattera/v4j/docs/005/index.md

 In addition, it should be noted that several characters in the Latin script might appear as repetitions of the same character, when written by hand; for eaxmple "m" looks like "nn", "w" can be read as "uu", but these are single characters.

-Based on the above, we assume each sequence of 'e' and 'i' is probably a character in itself.
+Based on the above, I assume each sequence of 'e' and 'i' is probably a character in itself (or anyway a single "unit", like in Italian where, even if "q" and "u" are distinct letters, "q" always appear in "qu-").

 ## The Slot Alphabet